roninhockley/grav/user/pages/knowledge-base/aws/aws-csa-pluralsight/default.md

 [toc]

 ### The solution being build in this course
-A wordpress app spanning multiple AZ. redundant and resilient across data centers
-- app servers on an auto scaling group
+A wordpress app spanning multiple AZ. redundant and resilient across data centers using app servers on an auto scaling group:

 ![](./2.png)

 **guide for well architected framework**